Survival statistics for hairy cell leukaemia

 - around 90 out of every 100 (90%) will survive their leukaemia for 5 years or more after they are diagnosed

 HCL usually develops slowly and can be kept under control for many years with treatment.
 You may hear these periods called remission.
 Remission is when the disease is not active – you don't have symptoms and it doesn't show up in your blood samples.
 It can be possible to achieve a second remission with more treatment if the hairy cell leukaemia comes back (relapses).

 A British study published in 2005 looked at patients with HCL and their response to treatment and relapse rate.
 The researchers found that

 - at 5 years after diagnosis, HCL came back in about 24 to 33 out of every 100 people (24 to 33%)

 - at 10 years after diagnosis, HCL came back in 42 to 48 out of every 100 people (42 to 48%)

 If your disease comes back after treatment your doctor will either give you the same treatment as you had before, or a different treatment.
 The choice depends on how long your remission was.
 If you had a long remission, it is worth trying the same treatment again.
 If not, your specialist is more likely to want to try another treatment.

-There is information about treating HCL that has come back in this section.
+Read more about treating HCL that has come back.